seon9cho/COVID-DataAssimilation/README.md

 For this task, the same SIR model that was outlined in the previous section is used to model the Salt Lake County population with one small change: the parameters $k$ and $q$ are now treated as functions of time, $k(t)$ and $q(t)$ instead as a scalar value.
 Now, in order to use the SIR model, we must have datapoints for the $S$, $I$, and $R$ populations.
 However, since we only have data for the new cases of a given week, we must generate the 3 population data.

 Since the new cases data only those that are newly infected in a specified week, it can be interpreted as the $`-S\,'`$ data.
 From this, we can generate the desired $S$, $I$, and $R$ data with a few simple assumptions.
 The first assumption we make is that the total population of the Salt Lake County is 1 million.
 This is a round down estimate of the 2020 [census](https://www.census.gov/quickfacts/fact/table/saltlakecountyutah/PST045224).
 The next assumption we make is those that are infected will remain infected for 4 weeks, after which they will be recovered.
 Finally, those once recovered will be resilient, and hence will not be susceptible to the diseases again.
-Using these assumptions, the 3 population data can be gerenated as follows:
+With these assumptions, the 3 population data can be gerenated as follows:

 ```
 P_total = 1e6